stonehippo/micronucleus-commandline-arm-builds/README.md

 $ sudo apt install -y binutils libusb-dev
 ```

-On Ubuntu, there are a couple of addtional things to install:
+On Ubuntu, you also need:

 ```
-$ sudo apt install -y make gcc
+$ sudo apt install -y build-essentials
 ```

 ### Building the commandline tool for Linux ARM